hyphacoop/handbook/Hypha-Worker-Co-operative/bylaws.md

     in proportion to each member’s share of labour patronage.

-    After this allocation is made, as cash flow and capital requirements permit, the board of directors may direct the Co-operative to pay out in cash a fixed percentage of all member loans as they stand after the year’s surplus or loss allocations.
+    After this allocation is made, as cash flow and capital requirements permit, the board of directors may direct the Co-operative to pay out[^18] in cash a fixed percentage of all member loans as they stand after the year’s surplus or loss allocations.
 The balance of the individual member’s capital account shall be adjusted accordingly.